Teen Trial Bike Thieves Nabbed in North Wiltshire Crackdown

-“We are carrying out additional patrols in these rural areas to clamp down on this individuals.”
+“We are carrying out extra patrols in these rural areas to clamp down on these individuals.”

-• Valid MOT certificate if more than three years old
+• Valid MOT if vehicle is over three years old

-• Full car licence or a category B1 licence if it was issued before January 1997
+• Full car licence or category B1 licence (issued before January 1997)

-• Registered with the DVLA, taxed, with front and rear number plates for a quad bike
+• Vehicle registration with the DVLA, including front and rear number plates for quad bikes

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.